 For books geared toward dog training, it is best to check the publication date.
 Some best-selling books written by the experts could have been published several years ago but may still be valid today while others may be outdated due to an update in research and training techniques.
 We are always learning more and more about our canine companions and more recent books tend to be based on the most recent studies.

-When purchasing this kind of book, you want to ensure it is easy to read and understand.
-You want a book that is easy to read, understand, and doesn’t bore you.
+When purchasing this kind of book, you want to ensure it is easy to read.
+You want a book that is easy to understand and doesn’t bore you.
 Dog training books should include images to help you understand what you are reading so that you can implement the techniques at home.

 Training Methods and Purpose of the Book

 Dog training books are not a one-size-fits-all kind of subject.
 You will find that certain books may be geared toward certain groups such as puppies, or certain behavioral problems such as leash pulling or excessive barking.